-University Counseling Services provides grief counseling, in individual and group settings, to students who have experienced a loss.
-The loss may come in many forms and can include, but is not limited to, the death of a family member, partner, or friend.
-Grief and its outward expression, mourning, are unique and reflect both the individual and the relationship they had with the one they have lost.
-To put it another way, no two students will mourn in the same way.
-This makes the journey through grief a very personal experience that can be challenging to understand and navigate alone.
-Grief counseling can assist students in processing their unique feelings and thoughts in a safe and supportive environment.
+University Counseling Services provides free individual and group grief counseling to students who have experienced loss.
+The journey through grief is a very personal experience that can be challenging to navigate alone.
+Grief counseling can assist students with processing their feelings and thoughts in a safe and supportive environment.

 Frequently Asked Questions

 Symptoms may vary depending on the person.
 Most people who suffer a loss may experience one or more of the following: